 However, if you adequately prepare and are mindful during the exam, you could be well on your way to earning your goal score!

 Think you may need some personalized help with the SAT?
-The CollegeVine SAT Tutoring Program provides you with your two personal tutors, both of whom are experts in the section of the SAT they are teaching.
+The CollegeVine SAT Tutoring Program provides you with two personal tutors, both of whom are experts in the section of the SAT they are teaching.
 Our tutors, unique strategy, and countless SAT resources have earned our students an average verbal score and math score of 780 out of 800.